nojronatron/nojronatron.github.io/continuing-education/github-copilot.md

 _Note_: `\fix` et al are known as _implicit prompts_.

 _Note_: `@workspace` uses _open files_ in the editor as additional context.

+## IDE, Chat, and Command Line Techniques

+- [x] Use auto-suggestions.
+- [x] Use multiple suggestions pane.
+- [x] Provide content to Copilot via inline commands, block comments, and doc strings.
+- [x] Interact with Copilot through natural language conversations.
+- [x] Generate complex code, and debug issues through natural language.
+- [x] Obtain code explanations in real-time.
+- [x] Improve relevance of Copilot Chat suggestions through scope referencing, slash commands, and agents.
+- [x] Set up and use GitHub CLI for: Command explanations, suggestions, and to execute commands.

+### Completion Supported languages

+Currently fully supported:

+- python
+- JavaScript
+- TypeScript
+- ruby
+- go
+- C#
+- C++

+Copilot will understand and could help with most other languages and frameworks - the above are the supported ones.

+### Suggestions

+- Auto Suggestions: Ghost code is displayed in-line, suggesting possible code additions.
+- Multiple Suggestions Pane: Hover over Ghost Code to see additional commands like Accept, Accept Word, or to see additional suggestions.
+- Method recognition: Start typing a function or method and Copilot will ghost-write a suggestion for an entire implementation, following your code style.
+- Convention Mimicing: Copilot will mimic existing code style, variable and method naming conventions, formatting, and design patterns.
+- Comments Trigger Suggestions: Natural Language Processing and Contextual Analysis are used to convert code comments into suggestions.
+Leverages in-line, block, docstring, TODO, and API documentation styles.

+### Copilot Chat

+- Interactive, conversational AI assistant, available directly in the IDE.
+- Support natural language processing.
+- Understand context of a selection, file or files, or an entire project.
+- Better-suited for generating complex code or boilerplate code for specific design patterns.
+- Good for generating complex regular expressions or developing advanced data structures.
+- Analyzes errors in code and suggests potential fixes with step-by-step explanations.
+- Explain code within complex code snippets, and offer insights into best practices and potential optimizations.
+- Also has a `Feedback` feature so the user can rate suggestions.

+### Copilot Chat for Command Line

+Offers intelligent suggestions and simplifying tasks:

+- Streamline command-line workflows.
+- Provide explanations for unfamiliar commands.
+- Suggest commands based on needs/current activities.
+- Execute commands on your behalf.

+Common Commands include:

+- 'ghcs explain': Follow the command with a quoted string of the command that Copilot should explain.
+- 'ghcs suggest': Follow with quoted string containing a question or prompt for Copilot to generate a response to.
+- 'ghcs revise command': Ask Copilot to generate a new suggestion based on the last prompt.
+- `ghcopilot config`: Enable configuring Copilot CLI.

+Alias Configuratin:

+- Allows executing commands on your behalf.
+- Can be configured in PowerShell, Bash/*sh, and mac Terminal.

+Organizational Settings:

+- Policy may disable or enable other features and capabilities of the CLI.

+Data Handling:

+- Prompts are _not retained_ by Copilot.
+- Analytics metadata _is retained_.
+- Use `gh copilot config` and select from the on-screen list of options.

+### Improving Copilot Chat Responses

+- Scope Referencing: Use File References, environment references (e.g. `@workspace`), Slash Commands (e.g. `\describe`)

+## Management and Customization with Copilot

+- [x] Understand plans, management, and customization features.
+- [x] Understand contractual protections and siabling matching public code.
+- [x] Manage content exclusions.
+- [x] Common issues with Copilots and their solutions.

+### Copilot Policy and Customization Features

+Individual, Business, and Enterprise license Copilot has varying Managemetn and Customization features.

+Management Policies:

+- Individual: Enable public code filter.
+- Business: Public code filter, User management, data exclusion from training, enterprise grade security, IP indemnity, SMAL SSO Auth, and Usage metrics.
+- Enterprise: All Individual and Business policies plus Require GitHub Enterprise Cloud.

+Customization Features:

+- Individual: Unlimited integration with Copilot Extensions (currently in beta), Build private extension for internal tooling (currently in beta).
+- Business: Same as Individual.
+- Enterprise: All individual and Bueisness features plus Tailed chat conversations to private codebases, attach organization's knowledge bases to chat, and fine-tuned models for code completion (coming soon as an add-on).

+Consider these factors when deciding on a plan for your organization:

+- Data privacy and security.
+- Policy management at the organizational level.
+- Data collection and retention.
+- IP Indemnity and Data Privacy (legal).

+Safeguarding Code and Data:

+- IP Indemnity: Set 'matching public code: blocked' to enable indemnity and GitHub assumes legal responsibility for IP claims.
+- Data protection Agreements: Offered by GitHub, provides secure, responsible data handling with transparency.
+- GitHub Copilot Trust Center: Detailed information about how Copilot works, security measures, IP safeguards, etc.

+### Matching Public Code Feature

+1. Go to the Organization's GitHub page.
+1. Open the profile.
+1. Click Enterprise Settings (or Organizational Settings).
+1. Click Copilot.
+1. Select 'Suggestions' drop-down.
+1. Select 'Matching Public Code'
+1. Click 'block'.
+1. Click Save.

+### Content Exclusions

+Can be set at the Repository level (go to Repository Settings), or the Organizational level (load the Organization page and open Settings).

+Impacts of exclusing public code:

+- Limits the codebase upon which Copilot acquires fodder for its suggestions.
+- Could reduce overall context available to Copilot.
+- Could limit accuracy and usefulness of suggestions.

+Balance security and functionality when excluding content:

+- Code Completions are disabled on excluded files.
+- Suggestions will no longer draw from excluded files, limiting context scope.

+### Troublshoot Common Copilot Issues

+Missing Code Suggestions:

+- Check internet connection.
+- Update Copilot Extension.
+- Verify IDE compatibility.
+- Review Content Exclusions to see if files are excluded.

+Content Exclusion Issues:

+- Application of exclusions is delayed by up to 30 minutes.
+- Reload the exclusions in the IDE to confirm application is set.
+- Verify affected user is a member of the Organziation with the Content Exclusion settings applied.
+- Content Exclusion application can be seen when an affected file is loaded and a slash `/` appears over the Copilot icon, indicating the file is excluded.
+- Some IDEs do not support Content Exclusions in Copilot Chat - check the IDE and Copilot documentation to confirm expected behavior.

+Triggering Copilot Suggestions:

+- Provide clear context to Copilot.
+- Use meaningful variable and method/function names.
+- Use a specific Copilot command to generate a better response, such as use Chat instead of In-line, or using a Domain Expert `@`, Slash Command `/`, or Chat Variable `#`.
+- Adjust prompt length.
+Too short or too long of a prompt might not provide enough context to generate a valuable response.

 ## References